 All babies in the neo-natal unit have now been swabbed for the infection.

 Three babies are currently still in a large neo-natal intensive care unit which can hold 13.

 They will be moved either on Friday night or Saturday morning to smaller rooms at which point the intensive care room will undergo a "deep clean".

 Babies moved to units at other hospitals will be isolated straight away and swabbed again for the infection.

-It has been confirmed that two women were transferred from the unit to Dublin earlier this week to deliver their babies.'Extremely difficult'
+It has been confirmed that two women were transferred from the unit to Dublin earlier this week to deliver their babies.

 The bacteria can cause infections in the chest, blood, and urine.

 The neo-natal unit contains 31 cots for premature babies and sees about 550 admissions per year.
 Mr Mayes said as the babies were very vulnerable, the unit could see as many as 30 deaths a year.

 Earlier, he said he appreciated that this was an "extremely difficult" time for parents of children in the unit.